 Avoid the sun at its highest (usually noon) as it will cast very long shadows.
 These shadows could be interesting, but they will be a nightmare to eliminate at a later stage.

-Wait until before or after noon for the best light.
 Here, the natural sun is scattered and diffused, allowing an evenly exposed image.
-You could even use a polarizing filter to further enhance the sky.
+You could even use a polarising filter to enhance the sky further.

-When you capture the daytime shot, constantly scan the area for elements that may be interesting.
+When you capture the daytime shot, always scan the area for elements that may be interesting.

 In this project, we photographed a house as we will show the property during day and night.
-Easy, simple and will be vey effective, especially for all those property photographers out there.
+Easy, simple and will be very effective, especially for all those property photographers out there.

 How to Capture the Nighttime Shot